CFHS code : HT489

 On 21st July 1887 he saved a man from drowning, and was awarded a bronze medal from the Royal Humane Society – which he was photographed wearing.
 He also served on the Board of Guardians for the workhouse and the board of directors at a local building society

-The Children click on the picture to view the full image
+The Children click on the pictures to view the full image